jewelry

 Weiss - 1942 -1971

-Weiss is a maker that used Austrian crystal rhinestones which speaks to the quality of the work.
-Weiss jewelry is highly collected today but is still reasonably priced.
-Most of Weiss’ early jewelry uses prong set stones on beautiful settings.
+Weiss is a maker that used Austrian crystal rhinestones.
+Weiss jewelry is widely collected today but is still reasonably priced.
+Most Weiss jewelry uses prong set stones on beautiful settings.
 Some of their later work is not as high quality with the stones just glued in.
 Check these pieces over carefully for missing or replaced stones and pass on them if they are not perfect.

-This multi faceted accessory company advertized heavily in Vouge magazine.
-Their Trickettes line featured compacts, perfume bottles, lipsticks, pill boxes and the like encrusted with rhinestones, faux pearls and genuine mother of pearl.
+This multi faceted accessory company advertized heavily in Vogue magazine.
+Their Trickettes line featured compacts, perfume bottles, lipsticks, pill boxes and the like were encrusted with rhinestones, faux pearls and genuine mother of pearl.

-Vintage clothing collectors and antique enthusiasts will recognize the Whiting and Davis name as being associated with metal mesh purses from the 1920’s, 30's and 40’s (as well as a come back in the 1980’s).
-They did however produce a line of jewelry that is coveted by collectors today.
+Vintage clothing collectors and antique enthusiasts will recognize the Whiting and Davis name as being associated with metal mesh purses dating as far back as Victorian times.
+In the 1950s the company branched out to produce a line of costume jewelry that is coveted by collectors today.
 Look for their cuff bracelets or mesh bib necklaces.